-When an agent is first started, it does not know about any other node in the cluster.
+When an agent is first started, it does not know about any other node in the

 To discover its peers, it must join the cluster.
 This is done with the

 command or by providing the proper configuration to auto-join on start.
-Once a node
+Once a

-begin replicating to the new node.
+existing servers will begin replicating to the new node.